pytorch/torchx/docs/source/quickstart.rst

 Next Steps
 ------------
-1. Checkout other features of the :ref:`torchx CLI<CLI>`
+1. Checkout other features of the :ref:`torchx CLI<cli:CLI>`
-2. Learn how to author more complex app specs by referencing :ref:`torchx.specs`
+2. Learn how to author more complex app specs by referencing :ref:`specs:torchx.specs`
-3. Browse through the collection of :ref:`builtin components<Components Library>`
+3. Browse through the collection of :ref:`builtin components<index:Components Library>`
 4. Take a look at the :ref:`list of schedulers<Schedulers>` supported by the runner
 5. See which :ref:`ML pipeline platforms<Pipelines>` you can run components on